 The Recruiting Blog of KG Workforce Solutions.

-According to Glassdoor and numerous other sources of research, hiring managers and recruiters spend about six seconds reviewing a résumé.
-This means that your résumé needs to be concise and relevant, and it needs to grab the reader’s attention.
+According to Glassdoor and numerous other resources, hiring managers and recruiters spend about six seconds reviewing a résumé.
+This means that your résumé needs to be concise and relevant.
+It needs to grab the reader’s attention quickly.
 For many job seekers, the hardest part of résumé writing is pairing it down.
 What do you include?
 What do you exclude?
 Should you omit education or experience?
-What accomplishments should be included?
+What accomplishments should you include?

 If you are struggling with developing a concise and relevant résumé, below are some tips to help you determine what to add and what to remove!

-Make a list of your professional accomplishments; any and all of them that come to mind.
+Make a list of your professional accomplishments; any and all of them.
 Read your list at least twice.
 Then, highlight the accomplishments that are relevant to the job for which you are applying.
 Cross-reference the job posting to ensure you are actually highlighting only relevant ones.
 Those are the accomplishments that need to shine on your résumé (Page 1)!

 Make a list of your primary duties for each job.
 For each duty listed, ask yourself the following three questions: